Optimized websites score well across hundreds of Google ranking factors.

-According to recent reports from Google, most business websites have average load times ranging from 7.9 seconds to 11.3 seconds.
-This leaves a critical opening for competitors that can optimize their websites and divert potential customers to their websites with superior performance.
+According to recent reports from Google, most business websites have average page load times ranging from 7.9 seconds to 11.3 seconds.
+This leaves a critical opening for competitors that can optimize their wordpress sites and divert potential customers to their websites with superior site performance.

-Google provides online tools that specify how it measures a website’s performance.
-This is a valuable service for two reasons: it gives you direct insight into how Google will treat your website’s ranking.
+Google provides online free tool that specify how it measures a website’s page performance.
+This is a valuable service for two reasons: it gives you direct insight into how Google will treat your website’s ranking factor.
 It provides a level playing field that nullifies problems that arise when multiple users have varying internet speeds and hardware power.